deep-arch/Contact-Manager/README.md

 # Contact Manager

-This project is a implementation of a basic To Do List made using React.js.
+This project is an implementation of a basic Contact Manager made using React.js.

 ## Installations